The only noninvasive prenatal genetic test providing highly accurate results as early as 8 weeks into pregnancy.

-The Luna SCPD test is based on a standard blood draw and is therefore noninvasive and considered to be without risk.
+The Luna Prenatal Test is based on a standard blood draw and is therefore noninvasive and considered to be without risk.
 CVS and amniocentesis are invasive procedures that are not without risks.
 Pregnancy loss attributed to CVS is approximately 1 in 455 on the most recent estimates.
 Pregnancy loss attributed to amniocentesis is approximately 1 in 900.
 (Source: 2.
 Akolekar R, Beta J, Picciarelli G, et al. Procedure-related risk of miscarriage following amniocentesis and chorionic villus sampling: a systematic review and meta-analysis.
 Ultrasound Obstet Gynecol.
 2015;45(1):16–26).

 Where can I get a copy of the consent form?

 A copy of the consent form can be found under the "Providers" tab.
 Additionally, consent forms are provided in every test kit that is ordered.